dariszka/image-dataset-prep/README.md

 +   The data type of the image can be arbitrary.
 If it is an np.integer (use np.issubdtype), then rounding (to zero decimals) is applied before returning the grayscale-converted image.
 The returned grayscale-converted image has the same data type as the input image.

+## prepare_image
+prepares an image for the classification machine learning project.
+Its main task is to resize the given image by padding and cropping it, and also to return a subarea that is specified via the parameters x, y and size.
+All parameters are explained in the following:
++ image is a 3D NumPy array with shape (1, H, W) that contains a grayscale image.
+This image is resized and cropped according to the remaining parameters.
++ width specifies the width of the resulting image.
++ height specifies the height of the resulting image.
++ x specifies the x-coordinate within resized_image where the subarea should start.
++ y specifies the y-coordinate within resized_image where the subarea should start.
++ size specifies the size in both dimensions of the cropped subarea.

+> The resizing process works as follows:
++ If the input image is smaller in width or height than width or height respectively, pads the image to the desired shape by equally adding pixels to the start and end of that dimension.
+The pad-pixel is the same as the previous border.
+If an unequal amount of padding needs to be added, adds the additional pixel to the end.
++ If the input image is larger in width or height than width or height respectively, crops the image to the desired shape by cutting out an equal amount of the bordering pixels in both dimensions.
+If an unequal amount of pixels have to be cut, breaks the tie by first cutting pixels at the start of the dimension.
++ In addition, a smaller, square subarea of the resized image is returned. x and y specify the start of the subarea with size specifying the length in both dimensions.

+> The function returns the 2-tuple (resized_image, subarea):
++ resized_image is the 3D NumPy array that represents the resized version of the input image.
+The array is a copy, i.e., the original input image is not changed.
+It has the same data type as the input image and shape (1, height, width).
++ subarea is a 3D NumPy array that represents a subarea of pixels according to the other parameters.
+It has the same data type as the input image and shape (1, size, size)

+The function handles various error cases.
+Specifically, it raises a ValueError in the following cases:
++ The shape of image is not 3D or the channel size is not exactly 1 (i.e., shape (1, H, W)).
++ Either width, height or size are smaller than 32.
++ x is smaller than 0 or x + size is larger than the width of the resized image, i.e., the subarea would exceed the resized image width.
++ y is smaller than 0 or y + size is larger than the height of the resized image, i.e., the subarea would exceed the resized image height.